akshaybengani/Python-tutorials/README.md

 -----------------------------------------

 ## Indentation
-In python indentation is very important in python it is not just for the better understandable of code but also for representing the block of code.
+In python indentation is very important, it is not just for the better understandable of code but also for representing the block of code.
 <br>
 You can use text editors like VSCode, Atom, Sublime Text.
-These text editors come with autoarrangement and can handle the automotic indentation.
+These text editors come with auto arrangement and can handle the automatic indentation.

 ## Conditional Statements
 Similar like other languages we have if else and elseif(elif) in python